Good to Know Before You Go

 - Many of the most beautiful trails run through sensitive eco-systems — please stay on marked trails to avoid damaging the environment and pack out what you pack in

 - Most trails are multi-use and mixed use.
 Trail etiquette is ATVs/ORVs yield to all, horses yield to hikers, cyclists yield to horses and hikers

 - ATVs and ORV need to follow guidelines for exploring in our area

 Not that long ago, the railway connected the cities and towns of Canada.
 The communities of Boundary had three major railways to connect them to each other and the rest of the world.
 These rails are now decommissioned and provide an excellent way to explore our area.
 Hike, bike, ride or glide the trails of Boundary Country.

-The Kettle Valley Rail Trail and the Columbia and Western Rail Trail now form part of the Trans Canada Trail.
-Another trail, the Dewdney trail, is more rugged, and ventures east from Christina Lake.
+The Kettle Valley Rail Trail and the Columbia and Western Rail Trail now form part of The Great Trail (formerly the Trans Canada Trail).
+Another trail, the Dewdney Trail, is more rugged, and ventures east from Christina Lake.

 Kettle Valley Rail Trail (KVR)